exlskills/devstack/README.md

 In the `installer`, run
 ```
 cd /hostlink
-. /load-all-courses.sh
+. /load-all-courses.sh true
 ```

 `load-all-courses.sh` gets the list of all repositories in the github `exlskills` organization and selects those that start with `course-` or `micro-course-`, the list is placed into `all-courses.yml` file.
-Then the process updates the `eocsutil` program and runs the repository pull and course load for each repository on the list.
+If the parameter passed to the script is `true`, the process updates the `eocsutil` program; to bypass the program update, specify `false` instead.
+The process runs the repository pull and course load for each repository on the list.
 The branch of `eocsutil` used can be set in the `.config.yml` file's `eocsutil_branch` variable, as well as MongoDB `mongo_uri` and `mongo_db`.
 The Elasticsearch URL can be updated directly in `plays/roles/load_courses/defaults/main.yml`